-One of the best ways to encourage your child to complete his assignments competently and on time is to create a homework space that's all his own.
+One of the best ways to encourage your child to complete his assignments is to create a homework space that's all her own.

 First, consider your child's study style.
 If she is easily distracted, a secluded, quiet spot is best, but if she's more comfortable working with other people around, choose a corner of the living room or kitchen.
 Make sure the area is free of clutter and that other family members respect "homework time."